-5.4.3.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.4.3.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only degradation or destruction.
+The acquisition of occasional flowage easements would likely result in impacts similar to the No Action Alternative.

-The implementation of the Proposed Action would have minor positive impacts to any wetlands present on the private land parcels, as well as to Beaver Lake.
-The positive impacts would come from the inability of homeowners to develop the shoreline which would prevent wetland degradation or destruction.
+The implementation of the Proposed Action may have minor positive impacts to any wetlands present on private land parcels acquired.
+The positive impacts would come from the inability of homeowners to develop the shoreline which would prevent wetland

-5.4.4 Threatened and Endangered Species
+5.5 Threatened and Endangered Species